Democrats Abroad presidential primary

 Democrats Abroad holds a primary awarding delegates to the Democratic National Convention to represent expatriate voters.
 This primary is conducted as part of the Democratic Party's presidential primaries.
 In some earlier elections, in place of a primary, a caucus system was used by Democrats Abroad to determine their convention delegations.

 Summary

+2024 primary

+The 2024 Democrats Abroad presidential primary ran from Tuesday, March 5 until Tuesday, March 12, 2024.
+On March 25, it was announced that Incumbent President Joe Biden had won all 13 delegates, receiving 80.1% of the vote, after having already secured enough delegates to win the 2024 Democratic primaries on March 12.
+After Biden's withdrawal from the election on July 21, the delegates voted unanimously for Vice President Kamala Harris at the 2024 Democratic National Convention.

 2020 primary

-The 2020 Democrats Abroad primary run from Tuesday, March 3 until Tuesday, March 10, 2020, a global vote during the Democratic Party presidential primaries for the 2020 presidential election allowing American citizens living outside the United States to participate in the nomination process.
-The Democrats Abroad party-run primary, also classified as a caucus, awards 21 delegates, holding 17 votes, of which 13 are pledged delegates allocated on the basis of the results of the process.
+The 2020 Democrats Abroad presidential primary ran from Tuesday, March 3 until Tuesday, March 10 and reported a win for Bernie Sanders.
+With 57.9% of the vote, Sanders won 9 delegates, while 4 went to Joe Biden, who would go on to win the Democratic primaries, as well as the general election.

 2016 primary

 In the presidential primary of 2016, Democrats Abroad reported a win for Bernie Sanders.
 Receiving 69% of the vote to Hillary Clinton's 31%, Sanders picked up 9 delegates to Clinton's 4.
 Sanders also received 4 pledged superdelegates.
 Voter turnout was up 50% from the 2008 election, with 34,570 voters from over 170 countries.